-The lighthouse on the tip of the peninsula offers the best view of the town.
+The lighthouse on the tip of the peninsula offers the best view of the town .It is one of the sights I came to see by joining a tour group at a local Montevideo hotel.

-You pay a dollar, at the door, for the privilege of climbing to its top.
+You pay a dollar, at the door, for the privilege of climbing to the top of the lighthouse..

 The stairs are almost straight up and a two hundred and fifty pound man has trouble getting all the way to the top because of the narrowness of the spiraling passage.
 You keep winding up and up and up, holding to a thick piece of insulated wire threaded through eye bolts anchored in the lighthouse’s concrete walls.